jagregory/abrash-black-book/src/chapter-03.md

 code is not necessarily fetched and does not necessarily access memory in exactly the same time sequence as the code immediately preceding the code under measurement normally does.
-This prefetch effect can introduce as much as 3 to 4 µ of inaccuracy.
+This prefetch effect can introduce as much as 3 to 4 µs of inaccuracy.
 Similarly, the state of the prefetch queue at the end of the code being timed affects how long the code that stops the timer takes to execute.
 Consequently, the Zen timer tends to be more accurate for longer code sequences, since the relative magnitude